cjnaz/cjnfuncs/README.md

 setuplogging() works standalone or in conjunction with loadconfig().
-If a loaded config file has a `LogFile` parameter then loadconfig() passes it thru `config_logfile`.  loadconfig() also passes along any `call_logfile` and `call_logfile_wins` that were passed to loadconfig() from the main script.
-This mechanism allows the main script to override any config `LogFile`, such as for directing output to the console for a tool script's interactive use, eg:
+If a loaded config file has a `LogFile` parameter then loadconfig() passes it thru `config_logfile`.  loadconfig() also passes along any `call_logfile` and `call_logfile_wins` that were passed to loadconfig() from the tool script.
+This mechanism allows the tool script to override any config `LogFile`, such as for directing output to the console for a tool script's interactive use, eg:
     `setuplogging (call_logfile=None, call_logfile_wins=True, config_logfile='some_logfile.txt')`